Tokittoo/PigOS/Hyprdots-to-PigOS.md

 - [ ] **Portable**

-  - [ ] HyDE-specific files should be imported into $USER, not the other way around
+  - [ ] PigOS-specific files should be imported into $USER, not the other way around
   - [x] Keep it minimal
   - [ ] Make it packageable
   - [x] Follow XDG specs